Nasir-6/not_my_fitness_pal/README.md

 **Server Note: Please ensure the server is running on port 8080 or adjust the port number (8080) to the one you are currently running.**

 ## Features in action
-Here are some gifs and images of the application features
 ### Post and Get request
 ![post and get request in action](https://github.com/Nasir-6/not_my_fitness_pal/blob/main/readme-gifs-images/post_get_demo.gif)
-As you can see the last entry in the database has an id of 28 and a new entry with an id of 29 is added using the food entry JSON format as the request body.
+As you can see the last entry in the database has an ID of 28 and a new entry with an ID of 29 is added using the food entry JSON format as the request body.

-Note: The id (29) is in the request body mainly for demonstration purposes but it is not needed in practice as it is serially generated by the SQL database.
+Note: The ID (29) is in the request body mainly for demonstration purposes but it is not needed in practice as it is serially generated by the SQL database.

 ### Put and Delete request
 ![put and delete request in action](https://github.com/Nasir-6/not_my_fitness_pal/blob/main/readme-gifs-images/put_delete_demo.gif)
-Here the new entry with an id of 29 is updated using the put request (The id is not required within the request body).
-It is then deleted using just the id in the request path.
+Here the new entry with an ID of 29 is updated using the put request (The ID is not required within the request body).
+It is then deleted using just the ID in the request path.

 ### Further Get Requests